mavaddat-javid-education/Red-DiscordBot/docs/bot_application_guide.rst

 Creating a bot account
 ===========================================

-To use Red you will require a bot account and to enable privileged intents.
+To use Edu you will require a bot account and to enable privileged intents.
 Both these steps will be covered below.

 .. _creating-a-bot-account: